Discrete defect plasticity and implications for dissipation: Discrete defect plasticity

 \section{Discrete defect plasticity}

 At a size scale where the discreteness of defects plays a role, plastic deformation is inevitably nonuniform.
 In a wide variety of circumstances, the evolution of collections of such defects can be modeled appropriately within a continuum mechanics framework.
 Within such a framework, the stress strain response and the evolution of the material microstructure are direct outcomes of an initial/boundary value problem solution.
-A possible size effect and its dependence on stress state, loading rate, deformation history, etc. is also an outcome.
+A possible size effect of the stress-strain response and of the energy partitioning, as well as their dependence on stress state, loading rate, deformation history, etc. is also an outcome.

 The aims of discrete defect plasticity analyses are: (i) to provide predictions of the mechanical response of materials that are difficult, if not impossible, to obtain from smaller scale or larger scale frameworks; and/or (ii) to provide guidance for developing continuum plasticity constitutive relations.